elixirschool/elixirschool/lessons/basics/mix.md

 As you probably discerned from the dependencies above, the `cowboy` dependency is only necessary during development and test.

-Once we've defined our dependencies there is one final step, fetching them.
+Once we've defined our dependencies there is one final step: fetching them.
 This is analogous to `bundle install`:

 ```bash
 $ mix deps.get